 An exhibition diving into the world of love, loss, and emotional resistance, this photo series was born out of back-to-back events experienced by Zoë in early 2018.
 It grew into a personal documentation of how people experience and work through heartbreak.

 The monochrome portraits on view showcased a microcosm of faces that experienced distress from love.
 Whether the heartache stemmed from familial, platonic, work-related, or romantic loss is inconsequential — the focus was solely on uncovering the depths of the psyche and human emotions in handling love and loss.
-When exhibited, audio snippets of conversations discussing heartbreak’s aftereffects played throughout the space, and various melodies — at times mimicking a heartbeat — resulted in a multi-sensory experience.
+When exhibited, audio snippets of conversations from those portrayed (discussing heartbreak’s aftereffects) played throughout the space, and various melodies — at times mimicking a heartbeat — resulted in a multi-sensory experience.

 Over a period of eight months, 13 women took part in a project aimed to transport women to a state that was only present in their imaginations.
 Asked to dress up as their dream personae, they traveled to a makeshift studio with props, and styled themselves to temporarily take on a figure they always wanted to be.
 From Joan of Arc to Maya Angelou, to journalists and just being themselves, these women connected to emotions and feelings that had only existed in their minds before -- turning them into a brief reality.